MasterJedi2014/MPMB-UA23PT8-Weapons/README.md

 **Script Patch Notes:**
 - **2024-04-05:**
   - Fixed the formatting for the start of each entry throughout the entire script, as I had incorrectly used ":" instead of "="; In other words, all of the entries started with *WeaponsList["name"] **:** {* instead of *WeaponsList["name"] **=** {*.
+- **2024-05-13:**
+  - Replaced the entire script with a new one composed of code made by user "Joost/MorePurpleMoreBetter".

 **Known Bugs:**
 - No known bugs at this time.
 Will update when any are found.